loquemedalagana/shopping-mall-clone/README.md

 ### Retrospection

-It is the first time for me to apply TDD, although I already had experiences of testing.
+> It is the first time for me to apply TDD, although I already had experiences of testing.
 The main advantage of TDD is reducing the mistakes, whereas the main disadvantage of this method is taking too much time.

+> Fue primera vez aplicar TDD, aunque ya tenía experiencia de pruebas.
+En mi opinión, la mejor inconveniente es tardar mucho tiempo; en cambio, la mejor ventana es prohibir errores que no se pueda tener en cuenta.

+> Because it was not allowed using `typescript` in this project, I need to understand the difference between `ES5` and `ES6` deeply.

+> Como usar `typescript` estaba prohibido, tenía que tener la diferencia entre `ES5` y `ES6`en cuenta profundamente.